PAR - SEA

 The average price of all round-trip flights from Paris to Seattle clicked on KAYAK for each day over the last 12 months.

-If you are looking for a flight deal from Paris to Seattle, look for departures on Fridays and avoid leaving on a Sunday, as it's usually the priciest day.
+If you are looking for a flight deal from Paris to Seattle, look for departures on Wednesdays and avoid leaving on a Sunday, as it's usually the priciest day.
 When flying back from Seattle, Tuesday is the cheapest day to fly and Friday is the most expensive.

 What is the cheapest month to fly from Paris to Seattle?